-The Association of Learned & Professional Society Publishers (ALPSP) has just released the finalists for its annual Awards for Innovation in Publishing 2019 – and BMJ Best Practice with 67 Bricks are among them.
+The Association of Learned & Professional Society Publishers (ALPSP) will announce the winner of its Award for Innovation in Publishing 2019 at it’s annual conference this Thursday.
+We are delighted that our partnership with BMJ Best Practice is among those shortlisted.

-The partnership has been shortlisted for their product BMJ Best Practice, a clinical tool relied upon by clinicians around the world at the point of care, that offers advice on symptom evaluation, test ordering and treatment approaches for 800 conditions in 30 specialties.
+BMJ Best Practice is a clinical tool relied upon by clinicians around the world at the point of care, that offers advice on symptom evaluation, test ordering and treatment approaches for 800 conditions in 30 specialties.

 67 Bricks co-founder Sam Herbert said: “We are thrilled that our work with BMJ Best Practice has been shortlisted for such a prestigious industry award.
 The ALPSP Awards are all about challenging the norms and we are excited to be able to showcase this project, which shows how forward thinking publishing companies can do innovative and compelling things for their users when they put their data first.”